fresh-eggs/broadcomm/readme.md

 ## broadcomm collection
-Home to a collection of broadcom firmware images.
+Home to a collection of broadcom firmware images and information relating to them I've grabed.